 CPE does not issue refunds should you be dismissed from class for misconduct.
 CPE does not issue refunds for trips or ticketed events.
 Student substitutions for courses are not allowed.

-The Kids on Campus programs are an educational, fun experience for children.
-To ensure a healthy and happy summer, a few new initiatives are in place.
+Our Kids on Campus programs are intended to be an educational, fun experience for children.
+To insure a happy and healthy summer, please adhere to the following parameters.

-CPE offers before-camp care as a service to working parents.
-The program runs from 7:30am to 9:00am, Monday through Friday.
+Kids & Teens On Campus offers before-camp care as a service to working parents.
+Our program begins at 7:30AM and ends at 9:00AM, Monday through Friday.
 Campers participate in supervised activities in a relaxed atmosphere.

-Adults escort the campers to their morning camp in time for their 8:30am or 9:00am start.
-Camps that begin at 8:30am or 9:00am are available for this program.
-Register ahead of desired start since we do not accept daily registrations.
+Adults escort the campers to their morning camp in time for their 8:30AM or 9:00AM start.
+Camps that begin at 8:30AM or 9:00AM are available for this program.
+Register ahead of your camp’s start date.
+We do not accept daily registrations.

 Kids & Teens On Campus offers a supervised lunch hour for campers who wish to remain on campus between their morning and afternoon camps.
 Campers may bring their own lunch or purchase lunch at the college cafeteria.